apache/fineract/INSTALL.md

   + mifosplatform-X.Y.Z.RELEASE  ... parent folder which will have the release number on it
   |
   + api-docs ... folder contains html based documentation on the platform API for this release
-  + database ... folder contains database setup and upgrade scripts required for installation
+  + database ... folder contains database setup and upgrade scripts along with sample data required for installation
   + pentahoReports ... folder contains any out-of-the-box reports provided through pentaho
   + apps ... folder contains apps like community app that speak to the platform
   |